MetaAligner: Towards Generalizable Multi-Objective Alignment of Language Models: Meta-Objective Aligner

 \subsection{Generalizable Inference}

 During inference, \textit{MetaAligner} achieves alignment following the sampling process as in Eqn. \ref{inference}, where unaligned outputs, sampled from the target policy model, are used as the input for conditional weak-to-strong correction.
 With the prompting-based paradigm, the target objectives for \textit{MetaAligner} also become expandable and generalizable, a key advantage over previous alignment methods~\citep{zhou2023beyond,yang2024rewards,guo2024controllable}.
-The generalizability is two-fold: Firstly, users can manipulate the target objectives by adjusting combinations of text markers in the objective set $\mathcal{O}$.
-For example, in alignment with objectives 1 and 3, we can incorporate the corresponding text markers as follows:

-Secondly, the prompt-based objectives statement enables flexible adjustment of text markers for existing objectives and injections of unseen objectives.
-Following the last example, we have two unseen alignment objectives $r_1^*: <r_1^*>$, $r_2^*: <r_2^*>$, and an updated text marker $<r_{1}^*>$ for aligned objective 1.
-We can perform zero-shot alignment on these objectives by adjusting $\mathcal{O}$ as follows: \begin{small}

-\end{small} This simple pattern can theoretically lead to unlimited simultaneous alignment objectives.
+The generalizability is two-fold: Firstly, users can manipulate the target objectives by adjusting combinations of text descriptions in the objective set $\mathcal{O}$.
+For example, in alignment with objectives 1, 3, and 4, we can flexibly shuffle the corresponding descriptions $\left<d_{1}\right>$, $\left<d_{3}\right>$, and $\left<d_{4}\right>$ as follows: $\mathcal{O} = \left<d_{3}\right>; \left<d_{1}\right>; \left<d_{4}\right>$.
+Secondly, the prompt-based objectives statement enables flexible adjustment of text descriptions for existing objectives and injections of unseen objectives.
+Following the last example, we have two unseen alignment objectives 5: $\left<d_5^*\right>$ and 6: $\left<d_6^*\right>$, and an updated text description $\left<d_{3}\right>$ for aligned objective 3.
+We can perform zero-shot alignment on the new objectives by adjusting $\mathcal{O}$ as follows: $\mathcal{O}^* = \left<d_{3}\right>; \left<d_{1}\right>; \left<d_4\right>; \left<d_5^*\right>; \left<d_6^*\right>$.
+This simple pattern can theoretically lead to unlimited simultaneous alignment objectives.
 We expect \textit{MetaAligner} to make generalizable weak-to-strong corrections under these unseen conditions via its in-context learning ability.
 This advancement marks a new exploration into generalizable multi-objective preference alignment.